Debguin452/ShareItNow/README.md

 # StoreGit

-A serverless file storage service built on **Cloudflare Pages Functions** and the **GitHub Contents / Git Data APIs**.
+A serverless file(or codes) storage service built on **Cloudflare Pages Functions** and the **GitHub Contents / Git Data APIs**.
 Each registered user is backed by their own GitHub repository.
 The operator deploys a single Cloudflare Pages project; users bring their own GitHub repository and personal access token.

 ---